VarunGoud04/Mahashakthi-Youth-APP/README.md

 Perfect!
-Here’s your **full professional README**, now updated with your `pubspec.yaml` dependencies and assets information, ready to copy-paste:
+Here’s your **fully updated professional README** with a proper **Screenshots section** that will display images correctly in GitHub:

 ````markdown
 # MahashakthiYouthApp